United Nations General Assembly Building: Delegates' seats

 The northern half of the room has a more standard layout, with delegates' seats on the main floor and a balcony surrounding this level.
 Each delegation sits at a desk facing the rostrum.
 Each delegate's desk is fitted with a fixed receiver, a microphone control, and buttons for electronic voting.
 There are also earphones, allowing delegates to listen either to the speakers at the rostrum or to interpreters speaking in one of the official languages of the United Nations.
 The delegations in the first row are selected randomly each year, and the remaining delegations are seated in English alphabetical order following the delegations in the front row.
 The General Assembly Hall was expanded in 1980, when capacity was increased to accommodate the increased membership.
-Each of the delegations has six seats in the hall.
+Each of the delegations has six seats in the hall: three beige chairs for full delegates and three blue seats for alternate delegates.

 This section contains two murals, which were designed by the French artist Fernand Léger and painted by his student Bruce Gregory.
 The murals each measure 30 ft high.
 The mural on the left wall is painted in orange, gray, and white, while the mural on the right wall is painted in blue, yellow, and white.
 US president Harry S. Truman called the left mural "Scrambled Eggs" and the right mural "Bugs Bunny".
 The murals were presented by the American Association for the United Nations on behalf of an anonymous donor.
 Aline B. Louchheim characterized Léger's murals as "something handsome" and said that each of the murals' different shapes had vitality.
 The ceiling of the hall lacks decorative finishes and contains recessed lighting.